LSchmidt-TUBS/ADSbDataParser/README.md

 	SELECT * FROM state_vectors_data4 WHERE callsign='CALLSIGN' AND time>=0 AND time<=0 AND hour>=0 AND hour<=0;

-Please replace CALLSIGN with the desired callsign, whereby the String always needs be be sized to eight characters by adding spaces.
+Please replace CALLSIGN with the desired callsign, whereby the String always needs to be sized to eight characters by adding spaces.
 For example:

 	Correct: callsign='FLIGHT  '
 	Wrong: callsign='FLIGHT'